 Prerequisite: Successful completion of 75 earned credits for the Bachelor's degree.
-Terms Offered: As needed
+Terms Offered: As needed present the findings to the community.
+Students have an option of furthering a faculty member's research or developing their own project.

 IDS403 Independent Study in Special Topics